-Most veterinarians choose not to diagnose dogs with canine autism, even though the signs and symptoms exhibited are the same as in human autism.
+Most veterinarians choose not to diagnose dogs with canine autism, even though dogs exhibit the same signs and symptoms as humans on the autism spectrum.

-Instead, they prefer to refer to the condition as a canine dysfunctional behavior.
+Instead, veterinarians prefer to refer to the condition as dysfunctional canine behavior.

-In puppies and dogs, this behavior is rare.
+This behavior is rare in puppies and dogs.
 It is believed to be idiopathic, meaning the cause is unknown.

-Some theorize it is a congenital condition inherited from a parent or relative.
+Some vets theorize the condition is congenital and inherited from a parent or relative.

-They reason it is caused by a lack of mirroring neurons in the animal’s brain.
-Mirroring neurons mirror the behavior of others, thereby teaching an animal how to behave, and relate to other dogs.
+Veterinarians believe a lack of mirroring neurons in the dog’s brain causes dog autism.
+Mirroring neurons mirror the behavior of others, thereby teaching an animal how to behave and relate to other dogs.

-Without properly working neurons, the dog rarely interacts with other people or dogs, which in turn causes a lack of empathy.
+A dog that lacks properly working neurons rarely interacts with other people or dogs, which causes a lack of empathy.

-Most puppies and dogs diagnosed with “canine autism” are reactive and often lack socialization skills.
+Most dogs diagnosed with canine autism are reactive and often lack socialization skills.
 Reactive animals often inherit an anxiety disorder.

-Puppies lacking socialization skills are generally that way because they were removed from their mother and siblings during a vital developmental period of their growth.
+Puppies lacking socialization skills generally were removed from their mother and siblings during a vital developmental period.

 They become reactive because they don’t know how to cope.